 Pill imprint Pfizer VOR200 has been identified as Vfend 200 mg.

-Vfend is used in the treatment of aspergillosis, invasive; eumycetoma; fusariosis; fungal pneumonia; ocular fungal infection (and more), and belongs to the drug class azole antifungals.
+Vfend is used in the treatment of aspergillosis, invasive; fungal infection, internal and disseminated; candidemia; fungal pneumonia; esophageal candidiasis (and more), and belongs to the drug class azole antifungals.
 There is positive evidence of human fetal risk during pregnancy.
-Vfend 200 mg is not subject to the Controlled Substances Act.
+Vfend 200 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - Generic Name:

 - Azole antifungals

 - Pregnancy Category:

 - CSA Schedule: